sageserpent-open/americium/README.markdown

                     .equals(DayOfWeek.SUNDAY));

     /*
-     You can alternate between different recipes for making the same shape case data...
+     You can alternate between different ways of making the same shape case data...
      ... either with equal probability ...
     */